Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Abstract

 \section{Abstract}

-We propose and investigate several statistical models and corresponding sampling schemes for data analysis based on unbalanced optimal transport (UOT) between finitely supported measures.
-Specifically, we analyse Kantorovich-Rubinstein (KR) distances with penalty parameter $C>0$.
-The main result provides non-asymptotic bounds on the expected error for the empirical KR distance as well as for its barycenters.
-The impact of the penalty parameter $C$ is studied in detail.
-Our approach justifies randomised computational schemes for UOT which can be used for fast approximate computations in combination with any exact solver.
-Using synthetic and real datasets, we empirically analyse the behaviour of the expected errors in simulation studies and illustrate the validity of our theoretical bounds.
+We analyze statistical properties of plug-in estimators for unbalanced optimal transport quantities between finitely supported measures in different prototypical sampling models.
+Specifically, our main results provide non-asymptotic bounds on the expected error of empirical Kantorovich-Rubinstein (KR) distance, plans, and barycenters for mass penalty parameter $C>0$.
+The impact of the mass penalty parameter $C$ is studied in detail.
+Based on this analysis, we mathematically justify randomized computational schemes for KR quantities which can be used for fast approximate computations in combination with any exact solver.
+Using synthetic and real datasets, we empirically analyze the behavior of the expected errors in simulation studies and illustrate the validity of our theoretical bounds.